Project 4: Breaking anonymized data

 An attack on my privacy using auxiliary observations.

-I live in Brookline and I often walk my children to Pierce elementary school and then use a Citibike to get to Northeastern.
-My office in Northeastern is in ISEC which is near the Ruggles T stop.
-These are facts that anyone can find out about my through simple observation.
+I live in Brookline and when my children were younger, I would walk them to Pierce elementary school and then use a Citibike to get to Northeastern.
+My office in Northeastern was in ISEC (820 Columbus Ave) which is near the Ruggles T stop.
+These are facts that anyone can deduce about me via a small amount of auxiliary information.
 Using these facts, some educated guessing, and Bigquery, answer the following questions:

 1. In which year does Citibike think I was born?
 Provide your answer as 1:X where X is a year, e.g., 1999.

-2. How many times last February did I bicycle to ISEC using a Citibike?
+2. How many times in February 2020 did I bicycle to ISEC using a Citibike?
 Provide your answer as 2:Y

 3. How long would it take me on average?
 Provide your answer as 3:Z where Z is a answer in seconds rounded to the nearest integer.